The Case of Welch Allyn, Inc. - 100 Year-Old Privately Held Global Medical Device Company

 "Selling the Family Business...When You Don't Want to Sell the Family Business"

-Eric graduated from Dartmouth College, and earned his MBA from University of Virginia (Darden School).
-He lives in Skaneateles, NY with wife Meg O'Connell, and their three wonderful adult daughters.
+Eric holds a bachelor's degree Dartmouth College, and earned his MBA from University of Virginia (Darden School).
+He lives in Skaneateles, NY.